-One of my favorite small boutique hotels housed in two 19 century Ottoman mansions on a quiet side street in historic Sultanahmet.
-Despite the fact that the hotel occupies an old building, it offers you to step into a luxury.
+One of my favorite small boutique hotels is housed in two 19 century Ottoman mansions on a quiet side street in historic Sultanahmet.
+Despite the fact that the hotel occupies an old building, it offers you to step into luxury.

 The spacious rooms are traditionally decorated with modern furnishings and the interior is a charming blend of Old Istanbul with a modern city.
-Once you walk in you feel like you are visiting someone’s house rather than a hotel that has gorgeous furnishings, a cozy restaurant and an open fireplace.
+Once you walk in you feel like you are visiting someone’s house rather than a hotel that has gorgeous furnishings, a cozy restaurant, and an open fireplace.

 Having an amazing location, Ibrahim Pasha hotel is just 2 minutes walk from the Museum of Turkish and Islamic Arts, Hagia Sophia, Blue Mosque, and Sultanahmet Square.
-And the most special part (for me), its rooftop terrace that offers stunning views of the Blue Mosque, the Hippodrome, and a bit of the Bosphorus in a distance.
+And the most special part (for me) is its rooftop terrace that offers stunning views of the Blue Mosque, the Hippodrome, and a bit of the Bosphorus in a distance.